Charge Your Ride

 To view vehicle eligibility for the federal rebates, visit the Federal Incentives for Zero-Emission Vehicles (iZEV) Program website.

-The Scrap-It Program offers an additional $500 to scrap a combustion engine vehicle and buy a new or used EV.
+The Scrap-It Program offers an additional $300 cash rebate to scrap a combustion engine vehicle.

 Rebates for electric bikes